Venice on Film: Shadows in Tape

 Venice Icons in Ribbon and Sound

 This series transforms humble audio cassettes into sculpted portraits of cultural icons whose lives and art intersected with Venice Beach.
 Unspooled ribbon becomes line, texture, and shadow—capturing the spirit of musicians, actors, and dreamers who shaped both Hollywood and the Venice community.
-Bob Dylan, whose Tambourine Man found inspiration here; Marilyn Monroe, who once called Venice home; and Jim Morrison, who lived and performed along its shores—all are reimagined in this medium.
-Together, these works honor a lineage where film, music, and place converge, reminding us of Venice’s enduring role in shaping artistic history.
+These pieces were included in the film, and the original audio cassettes are incorporated in each of the works.

 Marilyn Monroe - Some Like it Hot